bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_Naval Encounters.md

 *40 ADVENTURES AMONG THE ISLES*

 ### SET A TENSION CLOCK
-A ==[[GID_Clocks_Tension|tension clock]]== (page 238 of the _Starforged_ rulebook) can stand for your enemy’s goal when they want to accomplish something other than sinking your ship.
+A ==[[SF_CH3_Clocks_Tension|tension clock]]== (page 238 of the _Starforged_ rulebook) can stand for your enemy’s goal when they want to accomplish something other than sinking your ship.
 In many cases, this is the opposite of your objective.
 You want to escape the pirates, but they seek to board and capture your ship.
 You are chasing after an enemy, and they are making full sail to lose you in a fog bank.

 A tension clock can also represent a looming threat external to you and your foe.